HarshadNarayane/Gridx/Core-Row.md

 * `select()`
 * `setRawData(rawData)`
 * `visualIndex()` - Not clear how this differ from `index()`.
 Github issue #42 has been raised to track.

+A Row object can be retrieved through the GridX method called `row(rowId)`.